-Revenue in relation to rendering of services is recognised depends on whether the outcome of the services can be measured reliably.
-If this is the case then the stage of completion of the services is used to determine the appropriate level of revenue to be recognised in the period.
-If the outcome cannot be reliably measured then revenue is recognised to the extent of expenses recognised that are recoverable.
+Revenue in relation to rendering of services is recognised depending on whether the outcome of the services can be estimated reliably.
+If this is the case then the stage of completion of the services is used to deterimine the apporpriate level of revenue to be recognised in the period.
+If the outcome cannot be reliably measured the revenue is recognised to the extent of expenses recognised that are recoverable.